Work is happening in too many places.

 Often includes approval flows, internal tracking, exception handling, or billing handoffs.

-When it is hard to see status or delays, we build reporting, alerts, and tracking your team needs to see what is happening and what needs attention.
+When it is hard to see status or delays, we build reporting, alerts, and tracking tools that show what needs attention.

 Often includes dashboards, status tracking, backlog visibility, or reporting by location, job, or team.